chengzhuzhang94/Local-Signal-Detection/README.md

 In this Markdown file, we provide some information related to reproducibility, which mainly covers functionality of each Matlab code script and what plots they would generate.

 Because of the file size limit (25MB) on GitHub, we upload our real analysis dataset (Beijing Housing Price) to Kaggle (https://www.kaggle.com/datasets/chengzhuzhang/transformed-beijing-housing-price-from-lianjia).
 You need to click through this Kaggle link and download CSV files to your current working directory.
-For more details, please check the section [**Dataset Access**](#dataset-access)
+For more details, please check the section [**Dataset Access**](#dataset-access).

 # Requirement